DerivedFunction01/acct-cik/document/instrument_detection_doc.md

 **Example 2: ❌ Correctly Rejected (Physical Contract)**
 ```
 Text: "We entered into an agreement to purchase 1,000 barrels
-       of crude oil for delivery in Q2."
+       of crude oil forward delivery shipment in Q2."

 Pattern Check: "crude oil" found, but "purchase...for delivery"
                suggests NPNS (Normal Purchases and Normal Sales) exemption